 $ quasar ext add @quasar/testing

 When added (or re-added) it will let you choose which testing harnesses you want and install them.
+It will provide a new quasar test command which you can use to run your tests.

 quasar test

-You can use quasar test
+You can use quasar test command like

 # Execute Jest tests